Tej-55/kat-sqAmp-calculation/README.md

 ### Index Normalization

-The code uses regular expressions to identify and normalize different types of indices in the physics expressions:
+The code uses regular expressions to identify and normalize different types of terms in the expressions for the source data (Amplitudes):

 1. **Pattern for momentum indices**:
    ```python